 We’ve highlighted some common deception techniques to be aware of —which fraudsters use to play on your emotions and gain trust.

 We’re here to help

-If you believe that you or someone you know has been financially exploited, contact your J.P.
-Morgan representative immediately.
+If you believe that you or someone you know has been financially exploited, Contact your J.P.
+Morgan team member immediately.
 We can also share information about our fraud awareness program and help to schedule a session with our specialists.